 Our implementation is written in C++ and integrates the search for symmetries in multi-output Boolean functions extracted from small groups of gates.
 It reads the .blif file of the circuit, the GSRC bookshelf .nets, .nodes files describing the netlist, the .pl placement file and bin information generated by Capo.
-After rewiring, it writes a text file indicating ports rewired.
+After rewiring, it produces a text file indicating ports rewired.
 It is also able to generate rewired .blif and .nets files.

 The testcases are selected from ITC99, ISCAS and MCNC benchmarks.
 To better reflect modern VLSI circuits, we chose the largest testcases from each benchmark suite, and added several small and medium ones for completeness.
+Unselected testcases show the same trends but are omitted in this paper due to space limitation.
 Our experiments use the min-cut placer Capo.
 Wirelength reduction is calculated after rewiring against the original wirelength after placement using half-perimeter wirelength.
 The platform used is Fedora 2 Linux on a Pentium-4 workstation running at 2.26GHz with 512M RAM.
 The numbers are averages of 5 independent runs.
+The correctness of rewiring has been successfully verified in all cases by SAT-based equivalence checking.